collapsed-stacks/firearms/questions/602/meaning-of-2-stamped-on-mosin-nagant-stock.md

 - posted by: [Andrew D Kirch](https://stackexchange.com/users/-1/266-andrew-d-kirch) on 2011-11-22
 - score: 3

-<p>2's usually show up on rifles refurbished for sale to other countries.
-You'll see this some on Mosin Nagants, and a LOT on SKS.</p>
+2's usually show up on rifles refurbished for sale to other countries.
+You'll see this some on Mosin Nagants, and a LOT on SKS.

 ## Answer 630